JamzOhJamz/TCreator/README.md

 ----

 <h1>TCreator - Terraria Modding Evolved</h1>
 <b>TCreator</b> is a node-based compositor used to generate Terraria mod code for use with <a href="https://github.com/tModLoader/tModLoader">tModLoader</a>.
 Features an intuitive easy-to-learn interface and an integrated code editor.
-It's powered by the open-source Godot Engine, which you can learn more about <a href="https://godotengine.org">here.</a><br><br>
+It's powered by the open-source Godot Engine, which you can learn more about <a href="https://godotengine.org">here.</a>
-I was advised by many not to make this a real thing, let alone publish it, but FUCK IT.
-And FUCK you.

 <h2>Download, community, and support</h2>
 Download it yourself from this repository and open it in the <a href="https://downloads.tuxfamily.org/godotengine/3.4.4/mono/Godot_v3.4.4-stable_mono_win64.zip">Mono version of Godot Engine v3.4.4.</a><br><br>